Skip to content

 auto [id, value] = data; // id = 5, value = 23.5

-The key here is that the get function must be defined in the same namespace as the class (ADL rules), so the compiler can find it.
-For specializations in the standard namespace std, you need to write the specializations for std::tuple_size and std::tuple_element in the std namespace, but the get function can simply be placed in the namespace where the class resides.
+The key here is that get<I>() must be defined in the class's namespace (ADL rules) so the compiler can find it.
+For specializations that live in std, you write the tuple_size and tuple_element specializations inside namespace std, but the get function can stay in the class's namespace.

-This mechanism is known as the "tuple-like protocol."
-Standard library types like std::array, std::complex, and std::pair all rely on it to implement their structured binding support.
+This mechanism is called the "tuple-like protocol."
+The standard library's std::pair, std::tuple, and std::array all rely on it for structured binding support.

-C++20 made some enhancements to structured bindings, mostly related to constexpr contexts.
+C++20 made a few tweaks to structured binding, mostly around constexpr contexts.

-Structured bindings can be used inside consteval functions, which means compile-time computation functions can also return multiple values and receive them using structured bindings:
+Structured binding can now be used inside constexpr functions, meaning compile-time computation can return multiple values and receive them via structured binding:

 cpp